The History Origins of Surfing Paddleboarding In Peru

 It is known that Polynesians surfed.
 This was witnessed to be very similar to its modern form by European sources, such as Captain Cook, during his explorations less than 300 years ago.
 Because it was so deeply rooted in their culture, it is safe to assume that it had been taking place before then, however, we cannot be sure as there is absolutely no physical evidence in Polynesia like that found in Peru.

 This means that the earliest surfing in the world, with actual physical evidence, took place in Peru.
 There is no anthropological or archaeological evidence for a Polynesian origin of surfing before the mid 1700s AD.
+So, Where did surfing originate?

 The man known as “The Pioneer of Modern Surfing” is Duke Kahanamoku, was a Gold medal winning Olympic swimmer and brought surfing into the public consciousness in the form it is currently known.
 Without his influence surfing wouldn’t have become the well known sport it is today.